Organ transplantation

 Types of donor

 Tissues may be recovered from donors who die of either brain or circulatory death.
-In general, tissues may be recovered from donors up to 24 hours past the cessation of heartbeat.
+In general, tissues may be recovered from donors up to 24 hours past the cessation of heartbeat.[1]
 In contrast to organs, most tissues (with the exception of corneas) can be preserved and stored for up to five years, meaning they can be "banked."
 Also, more than 60 grafts may be obtained from a single tissue donor.
-Because of these three factors – the ability to recover from a non-heart-beating donor, the ability to bank tissue, and the number of grafts available from each donor – tissue transplants are much more common than organ transplants.
-The American Association of Tissue Banks estimates that more than one million tissue transplants take place in the United States each year.
+Because of these three factors – the ability to recover from a non-heart-beating donor, the ability to bank tissue, and the number of grafts available from each donor – tissue transplants are much more common than organ transplants.[4]
+Industry and regulator estimates report that millions of tissue grafts are distributed and that over one million tissue transplants are performed in the United States annually; for example, American Association of Tissue Banks documentation and related federal filings reference distribution of several million allografts and estimate more than one million tissue transplants per year in the U.S.[55]

 Living donor

-In living donors, the donor remains alive and donates a renewable tissue, cell, or fluid (e.g., blood, skin), or donates an organ or part of an organ in which the remaining organ can regenerate or take on the workload of the rest of the organ (primarily single kidney donation, partial donation of liver, lung lobe, small bowel).
-Regenerative medicine may one day allow for laboratory-grown organs, using person's own cells via stem cells, or healthy cells extracted from the failing organs.[36]
+In living donors, the individual remains alive and donates a renewable tissue, cell, or fluid—such as blood or skin—or an organ or part of an organ where the remaining portion can regenerate or compensate for the loss.
+This primarily includes donations such as a single kidney, a portion of the liver, a lung lobe, or a segment of the small intestine.
+Advances in regenerative medicine may one day enable the creation of laboratory-grown organs using a person's own cells, either through stem cell technology or by harvesting healthy cells from failing organs.[56]

 Deceased donor